Resolution No. 12

-- Breast – Alcohol consumption raises the risk for breast cancer.
+- Breast – Alcohol consumption raises the risk of breast cancer.
 Research suggests that even so much as one drink a day may increase of person’s risk for breast cancer.
 Estrogen levels are raised when alcohol is consumed, and an increased estrogen level is a risk factor for developing breast cancer.

 - Heart – When alcohol is consumed, it raises blood pressure and blood lipids.
-This increases the risk of heart attack, hypertension, raised cholesterol and stroke.
+This increases the risk of heart attack, hypertension, raised cholesterol, and stroke.
 Heavy drinking can be very hard on the heart.
-It causes cardiomyopathy, which is the stretching and drooping of heart muscle.
-It causes myocarditis, which is inflammation of the heart muscle, and it also causes arrhythmia, which is irregular heartbeat.
+It causes cardiomyopathy, which is the stretching and drooping of the heart muscle.
+It causes myocarditis, which is inflammation of the heart muscle, and it also causes arrhythmia, which is an irregular heartbeat.

-- Bones – Excessive drinking can accelerate the rate of bone deterioration and increase the risk for bone fracture and osteoporosis.
+- Bones – Excessive drinking can accelerate the rate of bone deterioration and increase the risk of bone fracture and osteoporosis.
 Calcium is necessary from strong, dense bones and when alcohol is consumed it acts as a diuretic and flushes calcium from the bones making them weaker and more susceptible to fracture.

-- Central Nervous System – Alcohol affects the central nervous system, causing many short-term effects like slurred speech, blurred vision, weakened muscles, decreased reaction time and impaired memory.
+- Central Nervous System – Alcohol affects the central nervous system, causing many short-term effects like slurred speech, blurred vision, weakened muscles, decreased reaction time, and impaired memory.
 When alcohol is consumed excessively, it can cause cell damage in the central nervous system, creating a condition known as neuropathy.
-Neuropathy causes alternating feelings of weakness, burning, pain and numbness in the feet and hands.
+Neuropathy causes alternating feelings of weakness, burning, pain, and numbness in the feet and hands.

 - Colon – Alcohol is not friendly to the body.
 While your mind may find its effects fun, your body does not.
 Hangovers are still not completely understood by science, which cannot be good.
-Blackouts are extremely common, and are actually bouts of amnesia.
+Blackouts are extremely common and are actually bouts of amnesia.
 Alcohol poisoning is rampant, and more than ten types of cancer can be caused by excessive drinking.